First mixed Laplace eigenfunctions with no hot spots: Introduction

-Though we are currently unable to prove Conjecture \ref{mixedconj} even for Euclidean polygons with $4$ or more edges, we prove in Theorem \ref{finitecritset} that, under suitable hypotheses, there are at most finitely many hot spots.
-We introduce a bit of terminology before stating the result. \\ Let $\crit(u)$ denote the set of interior critical points of $u$.
-As stated above, $u$ extends to be infinitely differentiable at smooth points of $\partial\Omega$ that are not endpoints of $\overline{D}$.
-We will let $\overline{\crit}(u)$ be the set of critical points of this extension.
-We emphasize that non-smooth points of $\partial\Omega$ and endpoints of $\overline{D}$ are never considered to be elements of $\overline{\crit}(u)$.
-We will refer to $\overline{\crit}(u)$ as the \textit{critical set} of $u$. \begin{thm} If $P$ is a simply connected polygon and $D$ is connected, then $\crit(u)$ is finite.
-If, in addition, $(P,D,N)$ does not consist of a rectangle with $D$ equal to a single edge, then $\overline{\crit}(u)$ is finite. \end{thm}

 \begin{remk} We do not know whether $P$ being simply connected is a necessary hypothesis for Theorem \ref{finitecritset}.
 However the hypothesis that $D$ is connected in Theorem \ref{finitecritset} cannot be removed.
 For example, let $P$ be a rectangle with $D$ equal to the union of two opposite edges and $N$ equal to the union of the other two edges.
 The eigenfunctions in this case can be computed explicitly, and the critical set of each first eigenfunction is the line segment joining the midpoints of the Neumann edges of $P$.
 One wonders whether this is the only example of a triple $(P,D,N)$ with an infinite critical set. \end{remk} We next define a large class of domains $\Omega$ and appropriate subsets $D,N\subseteq \partial\Omega$ for which $(\Omega,D,N)$ has no hot spots.
-Note that the location of the Dirichlet region in Theorem \ref{Gpairs} below is the opposite of its location in Conjecture \ref{mixedconj}.

 \begin{defn} Let $\Omega\subseteq\Rbb^2$ be a bounded Lipschitz domain.
 Suppose that, up to isometry, $\Omega$ is the region bounded by the $x$-axis and the graph of a continuous, piecewise smooth function $f:[a,b]\to[0,\infty)$ such that $f(x)>0$ for all $x\in(a,b)$.
 More precisely, We will call $\Omega$ a \textit{graph domain}. \end{defn}